-- Before buying, seek advice from Queensland Goverment Procurement, your legal team, and organisations established to support social benefit providers.
+- Before buying, seek advice from Queensland Government Procurement, your legal team, and organisations established to support social benefit suppliers.

 - Make sure social procurement clauses in tenders or contracts are proportional—make it achievable for suppliers to fulfil their social benefit obligations.

 Here are some of the many effective ways to deliver social value when buying for government.

 - Buy from Social Benefit Suppliers (this includes social enterprises, Aboriginal and/or Torres Strait Islander businesses, and/or enterprises that support people with a disability).

 - Include social clauses in tenders and contracts—ask that a portion of work be completed by a Social Benefit Supplier, or require mainstream suppliers to deliver social value such as employment opportunities for disadvantaged Queenslanders.

 - Consider the local community you are buying for—how could you make a positive difference through your choice of supplier?